January 11, 2018 | Sarah Danks

-Once we identify searcher intent, we can target the most relevant users and address their individual needs.
+Either way, once we identify searcher intent, we can target the most relevant users and address their individual needs.

-Choosing the right keywords from the get-go is important; we don’t want to cast a wide net and then spend precious time — and money — honing down the generalized list into keywords that work.
+Choosing the right keywords from the get-go is important; we don’t want to cast a wide net and then spend precious time — and money! — honing down the generalized list into keywords that work.

 PPC’s sole purpose is to get qualified leads to contact you, so we choose keywords with intent to hire.

-Basically, we like to weed out the visitors merely looking for information, and focus on the ones that are ready to hire you.
+Basically, we like to weed out the visitors merely looking for information, and focus on the ones that are ready to call you.
 Of course, it’s not enough just to find and use all these high-quality keywords; they need to be organized into tightly niched ad groups with well-written ad copy.